dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 queue, or announce that posting is complete if no more items exist in the queue.

 **Settings:** <br>
-There are three user settings that you can change.
-If you open the script in a text editor like notepad you will see this section:
+If you open the script in a text editor you will see this section

 `:Set_Script_Variables` <br>
 `set urar=No` <br>